IMSO event promotes goodwill, sportsmanship

+FORT GREGG-ADAMS, Va. — The Army Sustainment University’s International Military Student Office hosted its annual Sports Extravaganza event Wednesday to build camaraderie and to raise awareness of the office’s sponsorship program.

-International Military Students play a game of soccer as part of ASU’s IMSO Sports Extravaganza event April 16, 2025 at Fort Gregg-Adams, Va.
-About 200 people from around 40 countries divided into teams and competed in basketball, soccer and volleyball tournaments to build camaraderie and to raise awareness of the office’s sponsorship program.
-(U.S. Army photo by Chad Menegay)
+About 200 people from around 40 countries divided into teams and competed in basketball, soccer and volleyball tournaments.

+“Students gain experiences from people from different cultures and backgrounds, pulling together to work as a team to achieve a goal,” said Cyndolia Perry, IMSO Field Studies Program Manager.
+“They share their skills and focus on giving their best to support each other.
+This event allows international military students the opportunity to show their skills outside of the uniform they wear every day.”

+The IMSO at ASU is typically responsible for over 100 foreign students at any given time, with numbers fluctuating depending on course schedules.

 |Date Taken: